Nosto/wiki-docs/VueJS.md

 **Introduction**

 Implementing Nosto on a single-page application may seem like a daunting task but is actually trivial.
-The content below hinges on a clear understanding of a few key VueJS concepts:
+The content below hinges on a clear understanding of a few key Vue.js concepts:

 * [Instance Lifecycle Hooks](https://vuejs.org/v2/guide/instance.html#Instance-Lifecycle-Hooks)
 * [Inline Templates](https://vuejs.org/v2/guide/components-edge-cases.html#Inline-Templates)